.

 In 1970, sociologist Dr. Edward Banfield of Harvard University wrote a book entitled.The Unheavenly City.
 He described one of the most profound studies on success and priority setting ever conducted.

 Banfield's goal was to find out how and why some people became financially independent during the course of their working lifetimes.
-He started off convinced that the answer to this question would be found in factors such as family background, education, intelligence, influential contacts, or some other concrete factor.
+He started off convinced that the answer to this question would be found in factors such as family background, education, intelligence, influential contacts or some other concrete factor.
 What he finally discovered was that the major reason for success in life was a particular attitude of mind.

 Develop Long Time Perspective

 Banfield called this attitude 'long time perspective'.
 He said that men and women who were the most successful in life and the most likely to move up economically were those who took the future into consideration with every decision they made in the present.
-He found that the longer the period of time a person took into consideration while planning and acting, the more likely it was that he would achieve greatly during his career.
+He found that the longer the period of time an individual took into consideration while planning and acting, the more likely it was that he would achieve greatly during his career.

 It is important to develop the habit of delaying gratification in small things, small expenditures, small pleasures, so that you can enjoy greater rewards and greater satisfaction in the future.